 All believers were once lost sinners.
 We have all committed heinous, sinful acts.
 Therefore, we should be humble in our interactions with the unsaved.
 Without God’s grace, we would be just as wicked as the worst sinner.

-The saying is trustworthy, and I want you to insist on these things, so that those who have believed in God may be careful to devote themselves to good works.
-These things are excellent and profitable for people.
-But avoid foolish controversies, genealogies, dissensions, and quarrels about the law, for they are unprofitable and worthless.
-As for a person who stirs up division, after warning him once and then twice, have nothing more to do with him, knowing that such a person is warped and sinful; he is self-condemned.
-(Titus 3:8-11 ESV)
+8 This is a trustworthy statement; and concerning these things I want you to speak confidently, so that those who have believed God will be careful to engage in good deeds.
+These things are good and profitable for men.
+9 But avoid foolish controversies and genealogies and strife and disputes about the Law, for they are unprofitable and worthless.
+10 Reject a factious man after a first and second warning, 11 knowing that such a man is perverted and is sinning, being self-condemned.
+Titus 3:8-11 (NASB)

 Christians should devote themselves to good works.
 These are works of spirit-filled compassion.
 These are works of obedience to God with a joyful heart.
 These are denying self in humble Christlikeness.
 This requires one to become Spirit-filled (Ephesians 5).
 The Greek word used in Ephesians 5:18 for “filled” carries two connotations that both apply to the Holy Spirit filling the believer.
 The first describes the sail of a boat being filled with wind so that it can move as directed by the pilot.
 The Spirit-filled believer is filled with the wind of the Holy Spirit to move in obedience through each day as directed by God.
 The other connotation is that of salt permeating meat through the preserving process.
 The Spirit-filled believer becomes full of the Holy Spirit as they live self-denied and obedient lives full of joy and humility.
 This is the Spirit-filled walk and this is the requirement to live holy lives in this evil age.